phetsims/faradays-electromagnetic-lab/doc/model.md

 * **kinematic**: Behaves like a real compass.
 The needle aligns with the field over time, and exhibits inertia, angular velocity, angular acceleration, and wobble.
 Used in the _Bar Magnet_ and _Pickup Coil_ screens.

+### Field Meter
-The FieldMeter measures the field vector at its position, and displays the vector's magnitude, xy-components, and angle.
+The field meter (see `FieldMeter`) measures the field vector at its position, and displays the vector's magnitude, xy-components, and angle.

+### Pickup Coil
-The PickupCoil is the most complicated part of the model, and the place where Faraday’s Law is implemented.
+The pickup coil (see `PickupCoil`) is the most complicated part of the model, and the place where Faraday’s Law is implemented.
 (We will not be describing Faraday’s Law here; consult your physics textbook.)
 The magnetic field is sampled and averaged along a vertical line through the center of the coil.
 The average is used to compute the flux in one loop of the coil, then multiplied by the number of loops.
 The flux is measured over time.
 A change in